THE BRATT FAMILY

 tie us in.
 It could be more than a coincidence that Fredrikstad is located on the Glomma River which has it's headwaters

 in Oppland.
 Oppland is the home county of one branch of these Bratts.

-a well-documented Bratt family from Brattfors (Steep Falls) in Sweden.
+There is also a well-documented Bratt family from Brattfors (Steep Falls) in Sweden.
 It's

 only 100 miles from Fredrikstad and was formerly the site of a mill.
-Perhaps DNA testing will someday identify our Scandinavian cousins.
+Perhaps DNA testing will someday identify

-female lines.
+95% of the Bradt cousins descend through female lines.
 It's no exaggeration to say that we would not have a Bradt Family